SimoneTestino/SimoneTestino/content/Luna/Financials/DBU Funding for Luna.md

 * **Projects Already Started:** The DBU normally does not fund projects that have already begun.
 This is not an issue, as the core research and development phase of the Luna project, for which this funding is sought, has not yet commenced.

 * **Multiple Funding Sources:** The DBU lists "Accumulation of funds from other sponsors" as a potential exclusion criterion.
-While a Fesr 2021-2027 grant was secured, those funds are allocated exclusively for real estate purposes (associated with [[ColivingLiguria]]) and do not finance the core business, R&D, or operational activities of the [[Luna]] project.
+While a [[Bando Pubblico Fesr 2021-2027.
+OS 1.3]] grant was secured, those funds are allocated exclusively for real estate purposes (associated with [[ColivingLiguria]]) and do not finance the core business, R&D, or operational activities of the [[Luna]] project.
 Therefore, funding is still required for Luna's development and implementation.

 **Application Process**